-Read and understand the instructions in the Luffing Jib Rigging Guide before attempting to raise or lower the luffing jib from or to the ground.
+Read and understand instructions in Luffing Jib Rigging Guide before attempting to raise or lower luffing jib from or to ground.

-Use extreme care when operating the luffing hoist and the boom hoist at same time.
-The maximum or minimum operating radius will be reached quickly when operating both hoists at the same time.
+Use extreme care when operating luffing hoist and boom hoist at same time.
+Maximum or minimum operating radius will be reached quickly when operating both hoists at same time.